CrowdEmotion/respondent-video-capture-kit/flash/README.md

 #### Adding custom data

-Playcorder has 2 type of custom data:
+PlayCorder has 2 type of custom data:
 1. custom data for every `response`, saved before or after every video
-2. custom data for every `respondent`, saved once before the start of session (`respondent` is a group of responses)
+2. custom data for every `respondent`, saved once during the session (`respondent` is a group of responses tied to one user, one project and its related media)

 ##### Response custom data
 Custom data could be added in two ways